hockmanlab/SANS_2026/README.md

 ## System requirements

 The workshop was tested on macOS and Windows systems with 8 - 16 GB RAM.
 A minimum of 8 GB RAM is recommended; 16 GB or more is preferable for smoother performance.
-Systems with less RAM may run more slowly or encounter memory-related errors.
+Systems with less than 8 GB RAM may run more slowly or encounter memory-related errors.